ColeAbell/Sketchy/README.md

 - If the correct answer is not guessed in time, the animated countdown will run out and a new round will automatically begin.

-- At the end of each round the board will clear itself

 ‎